JensVerstuyft/teamleadercodingtest/README.md

 php -S localhost:8000 -t public
 ```

-To test the discounts added on a given order, Make a POST request to following url with an "order" parameter containing a json formatted order as givin in example.
+To test the discounts added on a given order, Make a POST request to following url with an "order" parameter containing a json formatted order as given in example.

 POST http://localhost:8000/discount/calculate